KoynovStas/daemon_templates/README.md

 * Add your code in main loop and your source files in the project.
 * Achieve a clean build of the project (the complete absence of errors and warnings when you build the project).
 * Perform testing demon.
-* If you are using embedded Linux you can use the template start script [S90DaemonName](./S90DaemonName).
+* If you are using embedded Linux you can use the template start [script](./scripts/)